 While you wait for the potatoes to cook, whisk together the dressing and prep the vegetables.
 By the time the potatoes are finished, everything is ready to assemble.

-This is also the perfect recipe to use up those hard boiled eggs you may have leftover from Easter.
+This is also the perfect recipe to use up those hard boiled eggs you may have leftover from your Easter dinner for two.

 At this point, the potatoes need to be dry and cool.
 Rinsing them under cold water will not only help stop the cooking process, it’ll cool down the potatoes.